 Twice a year, stores in France slash the prices of a majority of their off-season clothing and open the doors to swarms of eager shoppers.
-Every January and July, as much as 75% is taken off retail items, for a month of bargain hunting in most stores in the country (home furnishings, books, antiques and any number of items go on sale in addition to clothing).
+Every January and July, as much as 75% is taken off retail items, for a month of bargain hunting in most stores in the country (home furnishings, books, antiques, and any number of items go on sale in addition to clothing).

 In Montmartre, right behind the Abbesses metro station, Chine Machine stands apart as being one of the few vintage shops in the area with a dynamite customer service and appropriately priced, funky clothes for women.
 Near Hotel de Ville and the Centre Pompidou is another top spot for loads of vintage shops.
 Free’P’Star offers a no-fuss, decently-priced selection and has three locations, all within walking distance from one another.
 Around metro Jacques Bonsergent, you’ll find another cluster of great vintage stores.
-Start with Frip Sape, which offers low prices and a treasure trove of secondhand goods, including a nice selection of leather boots....
+Start with Frip Sape, which offers low prices and a treasure trove of secondhand goods, including a nice selection of leather boots.
 Once you’ve tackled these vintage havens, you’re ready to break out towards the individual retro gems.
-Goldy Mama offers higher-end pieces from the likes of Chanel and Jean-Paul Gaultier, as well as run-of-the-mill street fashion.
+GoldyMama offers higher-end pieces from the likes of Chanel and Jean-Paul Gaultier, as well as run-of-the-mill street fashion.
 Stepping into this tiny boutique is like going back in time, where a friendly staff will help when you need it, but leave you to happily shop when you don’t.

 Kookai ready-to-wear boutiques offer some of women’s fashion’s most up-to-the-minute trends, but prices can be a bit steep for the average shopper, at least outside of sales season.
 Here at its outlet store, you’ll find those stylish wears for around half the price of the boutiques – with items from last season or surplus stock from the latest collection.
 While some outlet shops in Paris sell defective pieces or out-of-date styles, Kookai Outlet is definitely a diamond in the rough.

-Also see our guide to the best concept shops in Paris, some of which carry high-quality vintage items.
+Some concept shops in Paris also carry high-quality vintage items.
 These don't generally come cheap, but again, if you take advantage of sales season in summer and winter you can snag good deals.

 Trendy Global Chains